 Poolesville, MD 20837.
 Phone: (301) 343-1000.
 Email:

-October from 9 am to 3 pm, Saturday and Sunday only; please check our
+a private event is taking place, the orchards are closed"; from 9 am to 3 pm, Saturday and Sunday only; please check our

 website or Facebook to confirm we are open that weekend.